salogel42/Paddle-Ball-Processing-JS/README.md

 Now you're ready to upgrade your game into a version of Breakout (or Brick Breaker).
 This time, instead of continuing to update the same spin-off, make a new spin-off based on your Paddle Ball game, and call this one "<Your name>'s Breakout Game".

-At each step, clean up your code and get it checked as above!
+At each step, clean up your code!
+Get it checked whenever you want, or at the end of the day.

 ## Add bricks